“A place where patients and their families can come and experience comfort care and healing at the end of life.”

 More than 1,000 patients, many of them children, are expected to come to the 36,000-square-foot hospice center during the first year.
 The 12 pet-friendly private suites, each with views of the gardens and grounds, “were designed to look and feel like a home, not an institution,” said Cynthia E. Roy, MS, LCSW, CHA, president and CEO of Regional Hospice.

 Everything from the cozy, home-like Ethan Allen furniture to the serene paint colors evokes a sense of peace.
 Paintings on the walls behind beds were designed to hide medical equipment.
 Beds can wheel anywhere in the Center: the patios, outside, wherever patients might want to go.
-Indeed, the hospice’s leadership designed the Center to fill the gap for those who would like to experience hospice care outside of a hospital setting but for a variety of reasons are not able to spend their final days in their own homes, or prefer not to burden their loved ones with caregiving responsibilities.
+Indeed, the Hospice leadership designed the Center to fill the gap for those who choose to experience hospice care outside of a hospital setting.
+For a variety of reasons, many people are not able to spend their final days in their own homes, or prefer not to burden their loved ones with caregiving responsibilities.

 “Focus on spending quality time together.”